SDU-eScience/Documentation/docs/source/index.rst

      - /var/lib/irods/log/audit.log*
      #- c:\programdata\elasticsearch\logs\*

-Under ‘’Logstash output‘’ sub section which belongs to the ''Outputs'' section, we defined to use Logstash as the outputs when sending the iRODS's log file as data collection by the filebeat.
+Under ``Logstash output`` sub section which belongs to the ``Outputs`` section, we defined to use Logstash as the outputs when sending the iRODS's log file as data collection by the filebeat.

 .. code-block:: yml